Geometry, dynamics, and arithmetic of $S$-adic shifts: Introduction

 In the classical Pisot substitutive setting, the basic object is a single Pisot substitution, i.e., a substitution~$\sigma$ whose incidence matrix~$M_{\sigma}$ has a Pisot number as dominant eigenvalue.
 When the characteristic polynomial of~$M_{\sigma}$ is furthermore assumed to be irreducible, then the associated symbolic dynamical system $(X_{\sigma}, \Sigma)$ is conjectured to have pure discrete spectrum.
 This is the {\em Pisot substitution conjecture}.
 For more details and partial results on this conjecture, see \cite{Fog02,ST09,CANTBST,AkiBBLS}.
 One now classical approach for exhibiting the translation on a compact abelian group to which $(X_{\sigma}, \Sigma)$ is conjectured to be isomorphic relies on the associated {\it Rauzy fractal}.

-This explicitly constructable set (with fractal boundary) forms a fundamental domain for the $\mathbb{Z}$-action provided by the Kronecker group translation (or at least for a Kronecker factor).
+This set, which has fractal boundary in most cases, can be viewed as the solution of a graph-directed iterated function system, which allows to derive many of its geometric and topological properties, see~\cite{SirventWang02}.
+Moreover, it forms a fundamental domain for the $\mathbb{Z}$-action provided by the Kronecker group translation (or at least for a Kronecker factor).
+An image of the classical Rauzy fractal going back to \cite{Rauzy:82} is depicted in Figure~\ref{fig:1}.
+This Rauzy fractal is associated with the \emph{Tribonacci substitution} defined on the alphabet $\mathcal{A}=\{1,2,3\}$ by $\sigma(1)=12$, $\sigma(2)=13$, and $\sigma(3)=1$.

 We extend classical notions, results, and problems studied in the Pisot substitutive case to the $S$-adic framework.
 We are able to define Rauzy fractals associated with $S$-adic symbolic dynamical systems, with the Pisot assumption being extended to the $S$-adic framework by requiring the second Lyapunov exponent to be negative.
 In other words, we work with $S$-adic shifts whose associated cocyles (provided by the incidence matrices of the substitutions) display strong convergence properties analogous to the Pisot case.
 Combinatorially, this reflects in certain balancedness properties of the associated language.
 This also allows us to define analogs of the stable/unstable splitting in the Pisot substitution case.
 In order to prove discrete spectrum, we associate with any Pisot $S$-adic shift a Rauzy fractal that lives in the analog of the stable space.